CubedNetwork/fabulously-optimized-wiki/install-instructions.md

     3. > Old data from PolyMC was found, but you already have existing data for Prism Launcher.
 Sadly you will need to migrate yourself.
 Do you want to be reminded of the pending data migration next time you start Prism Launcher?
         * Click `No` and follow manual migration instructions below.
 4. If needed, [update](update-instructions.md#prism-launcher) or [install](install-instructions.md#prism-launcher) the modpack again
-5. To run the modpack, double click the Fabulously Optimized icon
+5. To run the modpack, double click the Fabulously Forgified icon

 <details>
   <summary>Manual migration</summary>